raspberrypilearning/temperature-log/worksheet.md

 ### Creating a python script

-Any command you use in the teminal can be called from within a python script by using the `os` library.
+Any command you use in the terminal can be called from within a python script by using the `subprocess` module.

 1. Open up a new Python3 shell by going to `Menu`>`Programming`>`Python 3 (IDLE)`.
 1. Now create a new Python script by clicking on `File` > `New File`.